Last Updated on August 5, 2022 by Rebecca Huff

-Paul the apostle wrote, “pray without ceasing.”
+Paul, the apostle, wrote, “pray without ceasing.”
 (1 Thessalonians 5:17) Pray all the time, constantly; in your thoughts, out loud, on paper, with singing and poetry, together, alone, in your worship and praise, pray.
-It’s easier than you think, do like my friend Jami: just talk to Him!
+It’s easier than you think.

 If you want to make permanent changes in your life, alter the way you think so that your thoughts honor God.

 Make prayer as habitual as talking with your best friend.
 Make it a new way of life.
 Ephesians 4:22-24 tell us to change the former way of life and renew our thinking, clothing ourselves with the new person created according to God’s image.